ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 ### Operations

-Add the following operations to the per-slot processing, in order given below and _following_ all other operations (specifically, right after exits) as follows.
+Add the following operations to the per-slot processing, in order the given below and _after_ all other operations (specifically, right after exits).

 #### Branch challenges